01. Malignant Pleural Mesothelioma

 - Weight loss

-Resources for Mesothelioma Patients
+Resources for Pleural Mesothelioma Patients

 How Is Pleural Mesothelioma Diagnosed?

 A thoracoscopy is more invasive.
-Doctors insert a viewing tube called a thorascope into the chest to inspect the lungs and surrounding pleura.
-They can then remove a tissue sample or draw some fluid for analysis.
-During the biopsy process, a pathologist will study the cells to make a definitive diagnosis, including cell type and how the disease is expected to progress.
+Doctors insert a viewing tube called a thoracoscope into the chest to inspect the lungs and surrounding pleura.
+They can then remove a tissue sample or draw fluid for analysis.
+After the biopsy, a pathologist will study the cells to make a definitive diagnosis, including cell type and how the disease is expected to progress.

-Pleural Mesothelioma Stages
+06. Pleural Mesothelioma Stages

 |Pleural Mesothelioma Life Expectancy by Stage|

-|Stage 1||22.2 months|
+|Stage 1||21 months|

-|Stage 2||20 months|
+|Stage 2||19 months|

-|Stage 3||17.9 months|
+|Stage 3||16 months|

-|Stage 4||14.9 months|
+|Stage 4||12 months|

 Stage 1 and stage 2 pleural mesothelioma indicate little to no metastasis, while advanced stages may have distant spreading to lymph nodes and other organs.

-Pleural Mesothelioma Specialists
+Pleural Mesothelioma Doctors

 Top Pleural Mesothelioma Doctors in the Country

-Pleural Mesothelioma Treatment
+08. Pleural Mesothelioma Treatment

-Another option is an extrapleural pneumonectomy (EPP), a more aggressive procedure that entails the removal of the affected lung, part of the diaphragm, heart and lung linings.
-Recent clinical trials have found these surgeries can extend life expectancy to three years and longer, especially when applied multimodally with chemotherapy and/or radiation.
+Another option is an extrapleural pneumonectomy (EPP).
+The more aggressive procedure includes removing the affected lung, part of the diaphragm and the linings of the heart and lungs.
+Recent clinical trials have found these surgeries can extend life expectancy to around three years, especially when applied multimodally with chemotherapy and/or radiation.

 Doctors often recommend chemotherapy as an additional treatment before or after surgery, or as a first-line therapy for patients with more advanced disease.
 A combination therapy of pemetrexed (Alimta®) and cisplatin is most commonly prescribed, though researchers continue to test new combinations.
 Radiation therapy may also be recommended for select patients to shrink tumors, which may also help relieve symptoms.

-When determining their treatment options, patients should also consider the cost of treatment.
+When determining treatment for pleural mesothelioma, patients should consider the cost.
 Reports show one course of treatment with Alimta® can cost upwards of $50,000, while surgeries like a pneumonectomy can cost at least $17,000.